-- 1. Log is stored in SPI flash with a storage size of 1 MB. - Log can be viewed via (2) Advance Setting > (4) View Bootloader Log options in the Bootloader menu. - 3.
-The maximum number of logs is 4,000 records, wherein the oldest log will be overwritten when the maximum capacity is reached. - 4.
-The timestamp of the log read from the local teal-time clock (RTC) is synchronize with Network Time Protocol (NTP) server. - 5.
-The log format and log events are described in the following tables:
+- 1. Log is stored in SPI flash with 1MB storage size - 2.
+Log can be viewed via (2) Advance Setting > (4) View Bootloader Log in Bootloader menu - 3.
+Maximum number of logs is 4,000 records, where the oldest log will be overwritten when the maximum capacity is reached. - 4.
+The time stamp of the log read from the local Real-time Clock (RTC) which is synchronize with Network Time Protocol (NTP) server. - 5.
+Log format and log events are described below